 Summer visitation: Make the transition smooth

-School will soon be out and divorced/separated parents must make plans for their children’s summer visitation.
+School is out and divorced/separated parents are making plans and preparing for their children’s summer visitation.

 Flexibility is important.
 In order to decide whether children spend one long period or several short ones with the non-custodial parent, keep in mind the ages of the children, the length of time they can be gone and the other parent’s ability to care for them.
 Many children spend a month or six weeks with the non-custodial parent, while others spend longer, especially if the parent lives far away.
 Sometimes, especially as your children age, the plan doesn’t work or is very difficult to accommodate, so be prepared to renegotiate.